manticoresoftware/manticoresearch/src/auth/spec.md

    - Authentication via two methods:
      - Basic Auth: Username and password encoded in the request header (e.g., `Authorization: Basic <base64(user:password)>`).
      - Bearer Token: Header like `Authorization: Bearer <token>`.

-3. **Binary Protocol**
+3. **Binary Protocol (for Inter-Daemon Communication)**
-    - Supports basic bearer-based authentication.
-    - Tokens are sent in plain text, meaning they could be intercepted if the network is not secure.
-    - Unlike MySQL and HTTP protocols, SSL encryption is not available for the binary protocol.
-    - If security is a concern, using MySQL or HTTP protocols with SSL is recommended.
-However, if the network is controlled and secure, the binary protocol may still be a viable option.
+   - Utilizes a secure, encrypted transport layer based on **AES-256-GCM**.
+   - Provides built-in confidentiality, integrity, authenticity, and replay protection without relying on an external SSL/TLS layer.
+   - This protocol is designed exclusively for communication between Manticore daemon instances (e.g., in a cluster) and is not intended for general-purpose client libraries.
+   - For full details, see the "Authentication via Binary Protocol" section.

 #### Usability

+- A command-line bootstrap mode (`searchd --auth`) for secure initial administrator setup.
-- Easy user management through a CLI tool (`/usr/bin/manticore`).
+- Easy ongoing user management through SQL commands.
 - File-based authentication storage for plain mode (no replication).
 When replication is used, authentication/authorization data must be stored in dedicated system tables.
 - Permissions-based access control defined by records indicating which user can perform which action on which target, optionally with usage budgets.